 Get a certificate of compliance.

 Methods of soil analysis: part 4

 Chapter five of the Soil Science Society of America (SSSA) Methods of Soil Analysis Part 4 addresses soil heat.
-The KD2 Pro probe needle sizes, heating times, accuracy specifications, and internal data analysis meet or exceed recommendations outlined in the SSSA methods.
+The TEMPOS probe needle sizes, heating times, accuracy specifications, and internal data analysis meet or exceed recommendations outlined in the SSSA methods.

 Thermal properties testing

 Want to do thermal properties testing but not quite ready to make the full investment?
-Consider renting the KD2 Pro to get the data you need.
+Consider renting the TEMPOS to get the data you need.
 Contact METER for pricing, availability, and rent-to-own details.

-Accurately measuring material thermal properties is easy with the KD2 Pro, but establishing an effective measurement protocol and carefully controlling important factors that affect thermal properties can be challenging and time consuming.
+Accurately measuring material thermal properties is easy with the TEMPOS, but establishing an effective measurement protocol and carefully controlling important factors that affect thermal properties can be challenging and time consuming.